Dionysis Tsamis: Club career

 Tsamis started his football career at Panetolikos youth team, at the age of 16.
-The team's coach at the time, Lukas Aurednik immediately recognized his rich talent and expressed flattering words about the youngster to the club's managers.
+The team's coach at the time, Lukas Aurednik recognized his talent and expressed flattering words about the youngster to the club's managers.
 The following year the coach of the team Sotiris Karpodinis took him to the preparation of the men's team.
 He played as a substitute in a friendly against Arta and impressed with his performance and thus established himself in the first team.
 He soon became an international player with the Youth and Hope national teams.
 A law of the regime at the time that allowed the transfer of players only within a prefecture or in a neighboring prefecture stopped the transfer of Tsamis to a team from Athens.
 His common spell with Apostolos Toskas in the squads of the youth national teams contributed to his desire to transfer to AEK Athens.
-When Branko Stanković saw him in a friendly match between Panetolikos and AEK in Agrinio, he immediately suggested his transfer, which took place in an episodic way.
+When Branko Stanković saw him in a friendly match between Panetolikos and AEK in Agrinio, he suggested his transfer.
 The then head of the group, Stamatis Papastamatiou, was forced to flee and hide Tsamis in the houses of friends and acquaintances so that he would not be claimed by the other big clubs.
-The transfer was completed for around 2.3 million drachmas, a record amount for the time, but the obstacles that kept coming in and delaying the issuance of a sports card to the footballer forced him to stay on the stand for about a year before he played for the first time in the second leg of the UEFA Cup against in Liverpool on November 8, 1972.
+The transfer was completed for around 2.3 million drachmas, a record amount for the time.

+However, the obstacles that kept coming in and delaying the issuance of a sports card to the footballer forced him to stay on the stand for about a year before he played for the first time in the second leg of the UEFA Cup against in Liverpool on 8 November 1972.
 Tsamis helped the club in the first difficult years, but was also in the golden era of ownership of Loukas Barlos that followed.
-The team of Barlos and the manager Fadrhonc, where Tsamis was a starter, exceled in Greece and abroad as they progressed to the UEFA Cup semi-final in 1977. winning 2 Championships and 1 Greek Cup including a double in 1978.
-Tsamis played "box-to-box" and certainly owed a lot to the training of Fadrhonc who worked on his talent and developed him into an ultra-modern footballer.
-During his spell with the yellow-black jersey he without never received a card, a fact that demonstrates in addition to his footballing acumen and his morals.
-He always formed a successful duo with his partners in midfield and was one of the most important footballers in the history of the club.
-In 1980 he left AEK and signed for Korinthos where he ended his career in 1982 at the age of just 31.
+The team of Barlos and the manager Fadrhonc, where Tsamis was a starter, excelled in Greece and abroad as they progressed to the UEFA Cup semi-final in 1977. winning 2 Championships and 1 Greek Cup including a double in 1978.
+In December 1979 he left AEK and was loaned to Korinthos.
+After the end of his loan, in December 1980 his move was made permantent and he stayed at the club of Corinth until 1982, when he ended his career at the age of just 31.